Toyota C-HR (2016-2023) review - Interior, design and technology

-Bold exterior styling and upmarket interior help the C-HR shake off Toyota’s dowdy image
+Bold exterior styling and an upmarket interior help the C-HR shake off Toyota’s dowdy image

-Toyota has gone for bold with the design of the C-HR.
-Not only does its blend of coupe styling cues and jacked-up suspension help it stand out in this class, it’s neat detailing also boosts its kerb appeal.
+Toyota went bold with the design of the C-HR.
+Not only did its blend of coupe styling cues and jacked-up suspension help it stand out in this class, neat detailing also boosts its kerb appeal.

-Climb aboard and it’s clear that Toyota hasn’t limited its bold approach to the exterior.
+The C-HR maintained its premium appeal inside too.
 The wraparound dashboard places the driver firmly at the centre of the action, while multiple shapes and textures give the interior a funky look.
 Neat details include the diamond pattern that’s repeated in the door trim, headlining, multi-function wheel buttons and climate controls.

-Toyota hasn’t scrimped on the standard kit, either.
+Toyota didn’t scrimp on the standard kit, either.
 All versions get climate and adaptive cruise control, automatic lights and wipers, an auto dimming rear view mirror and eight-inch touchscreen infotainment system.
-The Design adds sat-nav, keyless entry, heated seats, parking assist and power folding mirrors, while the flagship Orange Edition gets all this plus a JBL premium sound system with 9 speakers and 18-inch matt black alloy wheels.
+The Design trim features keyless entry, heated seats, parking assist and power folding mirrors, while Excel versions include luxuries such as a heated steering wheel and black leather upholstery.

 In this review

-- 2Engines, performance and driveSharp handling and a comfortable ride mean the C-HR is surprisingly good to drive
+- 2Engines, performance and driveSharp handling and a comfortable ride made the C-HR surprisingly good to drive

-- 3MPG, CO2 and Running CostsThe hybrid model looks good on paper, with strong claimed efficiency and low emissions
+- 3MPG, CO2 and Running CostsThe C-HR looks good on paper, with strong claimed efficiency and low emissions